 The dark-red, horizontal line at 0.50 standard deviations denotes a possible warning threshold for the recession slack index.
 Many of the past recessions began when the recession slack index crossed below 0.50.
 Similarly, many of the past recessions ended when the recession slack index crossed back above 0.0.

-In mid-2014, the revised median recession slack index peaked at 1.15, far above the warning level of 0.50.
-The recession slack index declined significantly in 2015 and reached a low 0.32 in February 2016, before rebounding over the next few months.
+In mid-2014, the revised median recession slack index peaked at 1.37, far above the warning level of 0.50.
+The recession slack index declined significantly in 2015 and reached a low of 0.27 in February 2016, before rebounding over the next few months.
 In early 2017, the median recession index peaked at 1.41, but declined in the fall before rebounding at year-end.

 To gain further insight into the slack index, I recently went back and calculated a derivative value: the percentage of variables with increasing slack each month.
 The possible values range from zero percent to 100 percent.
 Due to the monthly volatility, I provide the three-month moving average of the percentage of variables with increasing slack in Figure 3, but I personally monitor the monthly percentages as well.

 Slack is a standardized value, so it is directly comparable across all variables.
 More slack indicates a larger cushion relative to a recessionary environment.
 As a result, we would like to see as many variables as possible with increasing slack.
 Given the diverse nature of the explanatory variables, it is unusual to see more than 60% of the variables with increasing slack or fewer than 40% of the variables with increasing slack.
 These extreme values are significant and predictive of the near-term direction of economic growth and often the equity market.